pavelzw/pytest-action/README.md

 ## Activating `conda` environments

-This action uses `bash -l {0}` as the shell to run `pytest` in, i.e., the login shell that also sources your `.bashrc`.
+This action uses `bash -l {0}` as the shell to run `pytest` in, i.e., the login shell that also sources your `.bash_profile`.
-When using `bash` in GitHub Actions, it doesn't source your `.bashrc` by default.
+When using `bash` in GitHub Actions, it doesn't source your `.bash_profile` by default.
-If you want to use a `conda` environment, you need to make sure to add it into your `.bashrc` s.t. the `conda` environment automatically gets activated.
+If you want to use a `conda` environment, you need to make sure to add it into your `.bash_profile` s.t. the `conda` environment automatically gets activated.
 [mamba-org/setup-micromamba](https://github.com/mamba-org/setup-micromamba)
 does this automatically for you.